Zero-full law for well approximable sets in missing digit sets: Preliminaries

 where

 and $r(B_{i})$ means the radius of ball $B_{i}$.

 When $f(r) = r^{s}$ for some $s \geq 0$, we write $\mathcal{H}^{f}$ as $\mathcal{H}^{s}$.
 The \textit{Hausdorff dimension} of a set $S$ is

-It is known that a generalized Cantor set $C(b,D)$ has Hausdorff dimension $\log \# D / \log b$, where $\# D$ denotes the cardinality of $D$.
+It is known that a missing digit set $C(b,D)$ has Hausdorff dimension $\log \# D / \log b$, where $\# D$ denotes the cardinality of $D$.
 This number will be used frequently and we denote it by $\gamma$.
 More properties of Hausdorff measure and dimension can be found in \cite{Falconer90}.